jayjayabose/weather-app/README.md

 WeatherApp is a user-friendly weather application that provides real-time weather information for locations worldwide.

 ### Features
-- Search for weather information by city or lattitude and longitutude coordinates supplied in decimal degrees (e.g. 41.403, 2.174)
+- Search for weather information by city or latitude and longitude coordinates supplied in decimal degrees (e.g. 41.403, 2.174)
 - View current weather conditions including temperature, humidity, wind speed, and more
 - Get daily forecasts to plan ahead
-- View temperature in fahrenheit or celsius
+- View temperature in fahrenheit or celcius

 ## About the app
 ### How It's Made